What Is a Multi Family Home?October 30, 2018

 Construction of new multi family homes and apartment buildings on unoccupied land is the most ambitious way to invest in this market.
 While there will always be small projects like the construction of a new duplex on speculation, the serious money lies in large, ambitious projects.
 These projects include planned communities with multifamily homes, apartment complexes, mixed-use skyscrapers, and other sizeable projects.
 Investors can get involved before construction begins.
 And they can participate in the eventual sale of the property.
 Furthermore, they can receive rental income that the property generates once they complete construction and fully stabilize/lease the property.

-The U.S. tax code favors real estate investment, and a properly structured investment vehicles receive considerable tax breaks from the federal government.
+The U.S. tax code favors multi family real estate investment, and a properly structured investment vehicles receive considerable tax breaks from the federal government.
 States and local municipalities are frequently interested in subsidizing multifamily housing projects that include an affordable housing component.
 Subsidies come in many varieties, including direct investments, loan guarantees, easements, zoning relief, tax breaks and development of supporting infrastructure.

 Redevelopment of Multifamily Housing